icon-100-01

 Student Volunteering Programme

-The programme runs from 8 July 2024 – 19 July 2024 and is open to intermediate and final year law students
+• The Programme is open to intermediate and final year law students